Updated April 24th, 2018

 A Win-Win for Businesses and Consumers

 Here at Criteo, we view the GDPR as a positive development that will foster trust in our digital economy and provide an environment of transparency, control and certainty for our clients and shoppers.
-We have a clear understanding and are in compliance with what consent means under GDPR.
+We have a clear understanding and believe we are in compliance with what consent means under GDPR.

-We are more than prepared to support our clients and partners through their GDPR compliance journey and will continue to publish regularly on best practices around effective GDPR compliance.
+We are more than prepared to support our clients and publisher partners through their GDPR compliance journey and will continue to publish regularly on best practices around effective GDPR compliance.

 In the long run, we’re confident that the enhanced trust and transparency initiated by GDPR will benefit businesses and individuals alike.